sidfishus/distributedspa/README.md

   - The client-side code can be debugged within the browser.
 The application features code mapping (via Webpack) that allows the original source code (not the final transpiled version) to be stepped.

+### API
-API: A .NET MVC Core web API application that includes a test controller and a protected API method which can only be accessed by an authenticated user with a 'IsAdmin' claim.
+A .NET MVC Core web API application that includes a test controller and a protected API method which can only be accessed by an authenticated user with a 'IsAdmin' claim.
 This project features no client-side code.

 Features:
   - ASP .NET MVC Core 2.2.